 The CELTA is the most widely recognized TESL/TEFL certificate in the world.
 The CELTA is highly regarded around the world because of its high standards and rigorous assessments.
 It is one of the few certificate in teaching programs that involves practice teaching.

 The CELTA program is an excellent choice for those who are looking to teach in Europe or the Middle East, although this certification can be used worldwide.
 Our CELTA program meets the TESL Canada and USA requirements, allowing you to teach English at home.

 CELTA caters for a wide range of people and experiences.
 Maybe you've been teaching for a few years and would like to get a qualification.
-Recent university graduates, people wanting to change job and try something else, travelers abroad wanting to combine getting a teaching qualification with living in a foreign country.
-These are all people who enroll on CELTA courses.
+Recent university graduates, people wanting to change job and try something else, travellers abroad wanting to combine getting a teaching qualification with living in a foreign country.
+These are all people who enrol on CELTA courses.